Aerial view of Tokyo cityscape with Mount Fuji mountain in background, Tokyo, Japan

 Neon-lit metropolis blending ancient temples with cutting-edge technology and world-class cuisine.
 Discover Shibuya Crossing & Harajuku fashion.

-Tokyo, Japan is a Moderate destination perfect for culture and food.
+Tokyo, Japan is a destination with a temperate climate, perfect for ancient temples and world-class cuisine.
 The best time to visit is Mar, Apr, Oct, & Nov, when weather conditions are ideal.
-Budget travelers can explore from $92/day, while mid-range trips average $227/day.
-Visa-free for short tourism stays.
+Budget travel costs around $100/day, while mid-range trips average $247/day.
+Entry rules depend on your passport.

 /day